-Those of you in snowy areas (cool season lawns) are at that point in the early early spring where the weather is teasing you.
-You’ll go from 35 degrees with light rain/snow and gray skies for weeks and then, for one day, usually on a Monday when you’re working… you get a blazing sun and cloud-proof blue sky day... ...the high crosses 58 degrees at 1PM and holds for about 3 hours until sundown.
+Those of you in snowy areas (cool season lawns) are at that point now where the weather is teasing you.
+You’ll go from 40 degrees with light rain and gray skies for weeks and then, for one day, usually on a Monday when you’re working… you get a blazing sun and cloud-proof blue sky day... ...the high crosses 58 degrees at 1PM and holds for about 3 hours until sundown.

 You make any excuse you can to get outside on those days.
 You can smell it in the air - the spring is near.

 Order your pre-emergents now.
 Start the season with Prodiamine.
-If the granular is sold out, get the wettable dispersible granule, mix in a pump sprayer and blanket spray - this is a little more difficult but gives you much greater control.
+We have granular prodiamine and wettable dispersible granule, mix in a battery backpack sprayer and blanket spray - this is a little more difficult but gives you much greater control.

 Be sure to water it in!
 (I’m pretty sure spring rains will take care of this one for you.
 But be ready to handle it yourself anyway)

 This is a tough one to logic your way through.
-I totally understand the feeling that have about it.
-You really need it to work and are wondering if you should re-apply.
+I totally understand the feeling that you have about it.
+You really need it to work and are wondering if you should re-apply?

-When I worked for TruGreen-Chemlawn, we applied thousands of applications that got rained on every single spring.
+When I worked for TruGreen-Chemlawn, we applied thousands of applications of prodiamine that got rained on every single spring.
 I ran the Merrillville, IN operation in 2009/2010.
-In those days, my guys produced $35,000 per day in lawn applications -- at an average application price of $75.
+In those days, my team of lawn technicians produced $35,000 per day in lawn applications -- at an average application price of $75.
 Do the math, that’s a lot of pre-emergent!